eccentricdevotion/Mixturis/README.md

 * `lore` if the item should display custom lore, you can add it here (it will only be added if `displayname` is set to `true`)
    * to add multiple lines of lore, separate them with `/n`
    * Use an empty string `""` to have a display name but no lore
+* `enchantment` is the enchantment the crafted item should be given - set to `NONE` for no enchantment
+* `strength` is the level the enchantment should be

-The shaped recipe example above will craft a diamond sword called "Vorpal Sword" with the lore (on two lines) "The vorpal blade goes snicker-snack!".
+The shaped recipe example above will craft a diamond sword called "Vorpal Sword" with the lore (on two lines) "The vorpal blade goes snicker-snack!" and a level 3 Fire Aspect enchantment.
 The recipe is shown in the crafting grid.

 ![screen shot](https://github.com/eccentricdevotion/Mixturis/blob/master/src/images/vorpalsword.jpg?raw=true "Vorpal Sword")